BFSSI-Bioinformatics-Lab/BMH_MinION_Basecaller/README.md

 | MIN-2019-000026 | 1185-Spri    | barcode12 | 20191118_2053_1D | Rapid Barcoding Sequencing | MN26570       | SQL-RBK004     | FLO-MIN106    | Chicken_Nugget_Project  | 1D        | Dussault, F. |

 ##### Important notes on SampleSheet:
-- All columns are required, must be populated, and must be named as shown.
+- All columns are required, must be populated, and must be named as displayed above.

 - Entries in the Sample_ID column must follow the `MIN-YYYY-XXXXXX` nomenclature.